Sachinlu/HandGesture/README.md

 - Requirement.txt--> Required imports to run the program successfully.

 ## Description
-Hand Gesture detection is possible using various ML model.
+Hand Gesture detection is possible using various ML models.
-Our model has two main ML model running in parallel.
+Our model has two main ML models running in parallel.
-Mediapipe is very advance cv library, developed by google.
-[ visit the website for information](https://google.github.io/mediapipe/solutions/hands.html "Mediapipe Hands").
+Mediapipe is a very advanced cv library, developed by google [ visit the website for information](https://google.github.io/mediapipe/solutions/hands.html "Mediapipe Hands").
-The aim of main.py is to detect hand(s) in the 3d plane and return its (x, y, z) coordinates.
+The aim of _main.py_ is to detect hand(s) in the 3d plane and return its (x, y, z) coordinates.
-Any hand(s) has 22 points (0 - 21) as shown below.
+Any hand(s) has 21 points (0 - 20) as shown below.

 ![MediaPipe_hands](https://google.github.io/mediapipe/images/mobile/hand_landmarks.png)
 Main.py returns an array (Hand_point, X-axis, Y-axis).